GMZ400-050600-

 TUESDAY NIGHT

-Southeast winds around 10 knots.
-Bay waters
+South winds around 5 knots.
+Bay waters smooth.

 Winds and waves higher in and near thunderstorms.